Hensall Co Op Cash Bids in Quebec

 Hensall Co Op Cash Bids per Bushel in CAD and USD for Soft Red Winter (SRW) Wheat in Quebec • Disclaimer

-Location Delivery Cash Price
+Location Delivery Basis Futures Cash Price

-Ferme Sebastien Lepine Compare prices June 2025 2024 Crop $8.68
+Ferme Sebastien Lepine Compare prices November 2025 2025 Crop $1.32 7.03 $8.35

 More about Soft Red Winter (SRW) Wheat